dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 > Figure X: A visualization of the demonstration application running in multiple environments.

-This architecture will demonstrate the universal control plane's multi-cloud and multi-environment capabilities.
-The evaluation of this project will partially be based on how well the implemented universal control plane manages to host/deploy/run this demonstration application and what implications/challenges it may bring.
+This architecture demonstrates the universal control plane's multi-cloud and multi-environment capabilities.
+The evaluation of this project will partially be based on how well the implemented universal control plane manages to host/deploy/run this demonstration application and what implications and challenges it may bring.

 # 9. Implementation

 <!-- what will be in this Implementation-section? -->
 This section describes how I suggest building a universal control plane within Kubernetes for handling internal and external resources.
-The implementation strives to imitate a production-ready system for a small company with a website running in a production and staging environment in the cloud.
+The implementation strives to imitate a production-ready system for a hypothetical company with a website running in a production and staging environment in the cloud.

 <!-- main idea -->
 The main design idea of this implementation is to have a single cluster that works as a control plane.
 This cluster will provision other clusters and deploy software to them.

 To better understand the design idea, two names are introduced: `core cluster` and `app cluster`.
 The `core cluster` is the control plane for managing your infrastructure and software environment.
 The `app clusters` is a shared term for all the clusters where business logic is supposed to run.
 For instance, a company may have two `app cluster`s in the form of a production cluster and a staging cluster.
-The `core cluster` hosts all the shared services between different `app cluster` environments.
+The `core cluster` hosts all the core infrastructure components (like ArgoCD and Crossplane, introduced in the next section) and shared services between different `app cluster` environments.

 <img src="images/drawings_control-plane.png" width="600" />

-> Figure X: An visualization/drawing of how the SRE/infrastructure team manages `app clusters` through the `core cluster`.
+> Figure X: An illustration of how the SRE/infrastructure team manages `app clusters` through the `core cluster`.

 Only the infrastructure teams are supposed to interact with `core cluster` directly - while the application developers are supposed to only care about getting their workload running on the `app cluster`s.